-The back wheel throws the water off the road up your back which then runs down your jacket and pools in the seat meaning your ass is quickly soaked.
+The back wheel throws water off the road and up your back which then runs down your jacket and pools in the seat meaning your ass is quickly soaked.

 Living on the Isle of Man means I’m only 20 minutes from home so I’m happy to live with the risk of the odd soaking.
 Having to ride for 3 hours to catch the ferry to the Isle of Harris with water spraying up my back though, does not appeal.

 Having the longer fender on will also increase my luggage options when touring.

 BAAK are a French custom motorcycle workshop specialising in creating custom parts that are plug and play.

 It was the plug and play that had me leaning towards their tail tidy.
 As far as I’m aware BAAK are the only company offering this with their tail tidy.

 You can purchase just the license plate holder and use your own or the original indicators.
 Alternatively, you have the option of a pair of standard signals for an additional 15 Euros or for another $100 they’ll include a pair of LED mini signals.

 I went with the latter and they are definitely worth the money.